IGPenguin/mobile-toolkit/README.md

 	`PATH=$PATH:/Users/dummyuser/Repositories/Shell/mobile-toolkit/android`
 	`PATH=$PATH:/Users/dummyuser/Repositories/Shell/mobile-toolkit/ios`

-_The scripts are primarily designed for macOS, but shloud work on any Unix._
+_The scripts are primarily designed for macOS, but should work on any Unix system._

 # Android scripts